Are you looking for a heater to heat your home during winter?

 - Safe to use

-Before going further, it is important to understand a hydronic baseboard heater is.
+Before going further, it is important to understand what a hydronic baseboard heater is.

 What is a hydronic baseboard heater?

-A hydronic heater is also known as the water heater is a type of baseboard heater that uses a heating element that warms the water or oil inside the heater which in turn heats the air around you.
+A hydronic heater is also known as the water baseboard heaters is a type of baseboard heater that uses a heating element that warms the water or oil inside the heater which in turn heats the air around you.
 It costs more than a convection heater.

 Baseboard heaters are normally installed close to the floor or below the window.
 Installing a heater is easy if you follow this guide.